nasa/openmct/API.md

 ```

 The `addType` function accepts two arguments:
 * A `string` key identifying the type.
 This key is used when specifying a type
 for an object.
+We recommend prefixing your types with a namespace to avoid
+conflicts with other plugins.
 * An object type specification.
 An object type definition supports the following
 attributes
     * `name`: a `string` naming this object type